jensstein/oandbackup/FAQ.md

       <details><summary>Show details ...</summary>

-       - Stored usually in /Android/data/ in the external storage (internal storage in android current terminology)
+       - Stored usually in `/Android/data/` in the external storage (internal storage in android current terminology)
-       - Default is set to not include it in the backup (possibility to enable in prefs)
+       - Not included in the backup by default (can be enabled in preferences)

       </details>